redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 #### Midonet Community

-Enable the MidoNet repositories by creating the /etc/yum.repos.d/midonet.repo file with these entries for the MidoNet community version:
+Enable the MidoNet repositories by creating the /etc/yum.repos.d/midonet.repo file with these entries for the **MidoNet community version**:

       [midonet]
       name=MidoNet